winitzki/scall/README.md

 - [x] Converting Dhall values to Scala values: basic support is complete.
 - [x] Standalone executable JAR with command-line arguments for type-checking, evaluating, and exporting Dhall expressions.
 - [x] Converting Dhall to YAML and JSON: complete.
+- [x] Converting Dhall to TOML: basic support is complete.

 ### Experimental features and optimizations